pipelight/jucenit/README.md

 ## Authors note

-_We need better tooling
+_We need better tooling to easily share our makings to the world._

-to be able to focus only on the code that matters, and to easily share our makings to the world._
+Licensed under GNU GPLv2 Copyright (C) 2023 Areskul